Los Angeles touts architectural history in new exhibition

-LOS ANGELES (Reuters) - Los Angeles is often seen as a sprawling, smoggy concrete metropolis or a kitschy Hollywood movie set but that image is getting a shiny new makeover in an exhibition that highlights the city’s often overlooked contributions to modern architecture.
+LOS ANGELES, April 15 (Reuters) - Los Angeles is often seen as a sprawling, smoggy concrete metropolis or a kitschy Hollywood movie set but that image is getting a shiny new makeover in an exhibition that highlights the city’s often overlooked contributions to modern architecture.

 “Overdrive: L.A.
 Constructs the Future, 1940-1990,” takes stock of the city’s booming post-World War Two growth, shining a light on buildings that often go unnoticed by the 18 million people living in a metropolitan area about the size of Belgium.